 Long-term Care Quality

-In our last category of inspections, this facility received an F here.
-This score was very detrimental to this facility's overall grade.
+The last category we looked at is inspections.
+This facility didn't receive glowing inspections in recent years.
+As a result, we had to give it an F in this category.
+Since this data is compiled by independent government inspectors, we heavily weight negative feedback in this area.
+This really pulled down this facility's overall grade.
 When a facility has this bad of an inspection rating, you should expect some severe deficiencies on its inspection report.
 Severe deficiencies indicate a risk to the well being of residents.
 This nursing home was hit with a category G through L deficiency, which rank among the more severe deficiencies.
 This generally indicates that the deficiencies uncovered by CMS had potential to cause actual harm to residents.
 Lastly, we need to point out that this facility was assessed large government fines recently amounting to over $100,000.
 This generally means that a nursing home's bad track record has been an issue for multiple years.

 Rating Over Time

 Compared to national and state averages across all facilities.